ΑΡΜΟΖΩ

 CONCEPT // ONTOLOGY / AESTHETICS

-Harmozo is a generative project in which each individual artwork is deterministically produced by an algorithm (stored on the blockchain) through a random seed.
-The project constitutes a testimony to the inner concord of the human being as a fundamental and necessary principle of its ontological constitution, articulated through an exploration of the harmonization of variable visual elements and sound within each generated work.
+Harmozo [ΑΡΜΟΖΩ] is a generative project in which each individual artwork is deterministically produced by an algorithm (stored on the blockchain) through a random seed.
+The project constitutes a testimony to the inner concord of the human being as a fundamental and necessary principle of its ontological constitution, articulated through an exploration of the harmonization of variable visual elements and sound within each generated artwork.

 ONTOLOGY

-Accordingly, the initial state of the human being is complete, yet unaligned and out of tune; when attuned, it becomes harmonious.
+Accordingly, the initial state of the human being is complete, yet unaligned and out of tune; when properly attuned, it becomes harmonious.
 The interactive components of the artwork symbolize the inner effort required to achieve such attunement.
 The range of adjustable parameters - from the quality of lines to the intensity and pitch of sound - indicates the necessity of carefully tuning the human being to a precisely determined frequency.

 Ultimately, when all parameters are properly aligned, the system generates a unique harmonized image and a corresponding consonant sound.
-The system also allows for another mode of achieving harmony: by shaking the entire television - that is, by a “strike” to its casing - which instantly produces a harmonized image and sound.
+The system also allows for another mode of achieving harmony: by shaking the entire receiver - that is, by a 'tap' to its casing - which instantly produces a harmonized image and sound.
 For the human being, this signifies an admonition: an inner call to move from disharmony into concord.
 When harmonized, the human being begins to resonate in a divine manner.

 AESTHETICS

-On the right side of the television is a control panel with knobs and sliders through which interaction is realized.
+On the right side of the receiver is a control panel with knobs and sliders through which interaction is realized.
 The number of knobs corresponds to the number of screen segments and may range from a minimum of three to a maximum of nine.
 Each knob is color-coded to match the lines or noise of a specific segment on the screen.
-By rotating a knob, the user modifies the state of the corresponding segment, ranging from complete distortion and unarticulated noise to fully clear and defined lines.
-The number, size, color, density, and shape of the lines within each segment are determined by the hash and vary across artworks.
+By rotating a knob, the viewer modifies the state of the corresponding segment, ranging from complete distortion and unarticulated noise to fully clear and defined lines.
+The number, size, color, density, and shape of the lines within each segment are determined by the hash and vary across generated artworks.

-The screen brightness of each generated television is also determined by the hash.
+The screen brightness of each generated receiver is also determined by the hash.
 The middle of the three sliders on the control panel allows for interactive brightness adjustment: the far-left position corresponds to the darkest possible state, while the far-right position corresponds to the brightest.

 In Harmozo, sound and image are integrated into a unified structure.
-Both evolve from an initial chaotic state toward a completed harmonious condition.
+Both evolve from an initial chaotic state toward a fully harmonious condition.
 Sound is generated based on the hash and does not rely on external libraries.
 On the control panel, the upper slider controls volume, while the lower slider controls pitch.

-The antennas of the television are also interactive compositional elements.
+The antennas of the receiver are also interactive compositional elements.
 Moving the left antenna shifts the image horizontally (from right to left), producing a visually altered state of the composition.
 Moving the right antenna shifts the image vertically (from top to bottom), effectively changing the order of the line segments on the screen.
 These changes in segment arrangement do not affect the order or function of the knobs, which retain their initial mapping: rotating a knob of a given color always controls the lines of the corresponding color.

 TEAM